AutoMechX vs Tenstorrent Training Systems

 - Pricing details for paid tiers are not publicly disclosed

-- Streamlining engineering workflows
+- Reduce manual errors in engineering workflows

-- Collaborating on engineering projects
+- Collaborate on mechanical projects in teams

 - Accelerating training of large deep learning models